 “Sometimes it’s losing a key that derails a kid’s future,” he said.

-Chastity, who moved to New Haven from Puerto Rico at age 9, has been commuting five days a week to Fairfield from her mom’s apartment in New Haven’s Fair Haven neighborhood.
+Chastity, who moved to New Haven from Puerto Rico at age 9, has been commuting five days a week to Fairfield from her mom’s apartment in New Haven.

-Chastity’s journey began Tuesday at 9:30 a.m., when she pulled out of her apartment at the Quinnipiac Terrace public housing projects on the banks of the Quinnipiac River.
+Chastity’s journey began Tuesday at 9:30 a.m., when she pulled out of her apartment in a public housing projects in New Haven.
 She hit the highway in her mom’s 2000 Nissan, which now bears a Fairfield sticker in the rear windshield.

 After 35 minutes of light highway traffic, she turned into the entrance of Fairfield University, a 3,400-student private liberal arts college founded by Jesuits.
 She strolled across campus under a bright blue sky, rattling off the names of the buildings she quickly memorized on her first campus tour.